Rybec/pyRTOS/README.md

 </ul><ul>

 `func` - This is the actual task function.
 This function must have the signature `func_name(self)`, and the function must be a generator.
-The `self` arguement is a reference to the `Task` object wrapping the function, and it will be passed in when the task is initialized.
+The `self` argument is a reference to the `Task` object wrapping the function, and it will be passed in when the task is initialized.
 See sample.py for an example task function.

 </ul><ul>